EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/creating_web_project.md

            </dependency>
    ```

-3. In the lower-right corner, the hint "Maven projects need to be imported" will be displayed.
+3. In the lower-right corner, you can see the hint "Maven projects need to be imported".
 Click **Import Changes** to import the maven dependencies.

    ![](media/import_changes.png)

-4. Wait for the dependencies to be downloaded.

-When the synchronization is completed, the Maven dependency for EnOS SDK is added.
+4. When the synchronization is completed, the Maven dependency for EnOS SDK is added to the EnOS Java Core SDK.

-## Step 3: Configuring the Application Properties
+## Step 3: Configure the Application Properties

-In this step, configure the application properties file with the following values.
+Configure the application properties file by the following steps:

-1. Open the `src/main/resources/application.properties` file, and enter the following values.
+1. Open the `src/main/resources/application.properties` file and enter the following values:

    ```
    spring.freemarker.suffix=.html